Non-analytic smooth function

-In mathematics, smooth functions (also called infinitely differentiable functions) and analytic functions are two very important types of functions.
-One can easily prove that any analytic function of a real argument is smooth.
-The converse is not true, as demonstrated with the counterexample below.

-One of the most important applications of smooth functions with compact support is the construction of so-called mollifiers, which are important in theories of generalized functions, such as Laurent Schwartz's theory of distributions.
+In real analysis, a smooth function is infinitely differentiable at each point in its domain, while a real analytic function is, at each point in its domain, the limit of a convergent power series in a neighbourhood of that point.
+All real analytic functions are smooth, but there exist smooth real functions that are not real analytic, as given below.

 The existence of smooth but non-analytic functions represents one of the main differences between differential geometry and analytic geometry.
 In terms of sheaf theory, this difference can be stated as follows: the sheaf of differentiable functions on a differentiable manifold is fine, in contrast with the analytic case.

+Smooth real functions with domain $\mathbb{R}^{n}$ and with support of compact closure (bump functions) are non-analytic at each boundary point of the closure of its support.
+One of the most important applications of smooth functions with support of compact closure is the construction of so-called mollifiers, which are important in theories of generalized functions, such as Laurent Schwartz's theory of distributions.

 The functions below are generally used to build up partitions of unity on differentiable manifolds.

 An example function

 Definition of the function

 The non-analytic smooth function f(x) considered in the article.